failex234/TimeSync/README.md

 - Change line 17 in TimeSync.java to the absolute path to the compiled library
 - Compile java code
 - Run java class

+## Dependencies
+Basically none just for GNU/Linux you need the kernel headers